Lightning-AI/pytorch-lightning/docs/source/slurm.rst

 Lightning automates this for you.
 But if you still need to set a sampler set the Trainer flag :paramref:`~pytorch_lightning.Trainer.replace_sampler_ddp` to ``False``.

-Here's an example of how to add your own sampler (again no need with Lightning).
+Here's an example of how to add your own sampler (again, not needed with Lightning).

 .. testcode::